Industry 4.0: intelligent manufacturing, smart factory

 So, now that we have established a smart factory as the centerpiece of Industry 4.0 and defined its interconnections with other factories as the main characteristic, the next question stands who benefits from the fourth industrial revolution.
 At first, you may think that only for large enterprises with multiple facilities can gain any advantages.
 But, what about small-to-medium businesses?
 The answer is yes, in some cases.

 First is a case of interconnection between your company’s factory and supply chain.
 Let’s imagine a simple scenario: the supplies shipment from an SME’s cutting tool partner is going to be delayed due to severe weather conditions.
 That information is sent to the company ’s manufacturing execution system that controls the production.
-Then the system will automatically adapt the machines’ production speed and feed rates to lower the risk of equipment going out of service..
-What I want to say is that even small business with one factory can benefit from having it digitally connected to the rest of supply chain.
+Then the system will automatically adapt the machines’ production speed and feed rates to lower the risk of equipment going out of service.

 Another case of how small companies with single facilities can reap benefits of Industry 4.0. is when SMEs offer their customers products in smaller batches down to customized individual items to speed up the delivery, or what they call assemble-to-order / make-to-order.